Step by Step Through the Application Process

 MCAT test date

-You must have taken the MCAT within the 3 years prior to your planned matriculation date.
-Applicants for the entering class of 2014 (submitting AMCAS applications in 2013) must have taken an MCAT exam in the years 2011 - 2013.
-MCAT scores for exams taken in early 2014 will not be considered.
+You must have taken the MCAT within the 3 calendar years prior to your planned matriculation date.
+Applicants for the entering class of 2015 (submitting AMCAS applications in 2014) must have taken an MCAT exam in the years 2012 - 2014.
+MCAT scores for exams taken in early 2015 will not be considered.

 The Admissions Committee selects applicants for matriculation who have demonstrated the personal qualities of intelligence, maturity, integrity, dedication to the ideal of service to society and who are best suited for meeting the educational goals of the school, whether in a field of primary care specialization or other discipline of medicine.
 The school desires students with diverse interests and backgrounds and is committed to expanding opportunities in medical education for individuals from socioeconomic and educationally disadvantaged backgrounds.